-ARTS 411 Advanced Painting I (3 Credits)(Pre-reqs.
-ARTS 311or ARTS 312 or ARTS 313) Upper level course for students with substantial backgrounds in painting.
+ARTS 412 Advanced Painting II.
+(3 Credits) (Prereq: ARTS 311 or ARTS 312 or ARTS 313 or ARTS 411) Upper level course for students with substantial backgrounds in painting.
 The choice of medium and content is determined by the student.
 Creating a mature body of work, developing personal expression and style is emphasized.
-F.
+S.